2015 Tennessee Titans season: Week 17: at Indianapolis Colts

 The loss ends the Titans season with a losing record of 3-13, tying the Cleveland Browns for the worst record this season, and statistically (based on percentages) gives them the right to the top pick in the 2016 NFL Draft.
 They also lost their 9th straight game against the Colts.
+The Titans also finished 1-5 against the AFC South and 2-6 on the road.